Rohankumar555/sportifyhub/README.md

 - Improve the booking system by adding filters for court types, time preferences, or price ranges.
 - Extend the app’s functionality by building a mobile-friendly version for easier access and bookings.
 - Implement a feedback or rating system for customers to review facilities and court conditions.

+## Login Credentials
+1)email:kuber@gmail.com
+   passowrd:12345678
+   center Manager:Bangalore

+## Assumptions
+-Each Center has one center manager.
+-Manager's account details are hard-coded, as its assumed that they are hired by the organisation.